tanchak123/SOLID-hm-1/README.md

           Bus bus = (Bus) machine;
           or
           BusService busService = new BusServiceImpl();
 + I think you see a disadvantage of this principle.
 U should to cast extends objects :(
++ So if u want create model u need make model abstract class
 + Advantage: For future changes it's enough create new implementation of interface and remove last part of expression.
           It gives us re-usability, reduced coupling, and easier maintenance of our code.